lizlam/hanny-the-penguin/src/stories/which-came-first.md

 Hanny asked, "Which came first, the penguin or the egg?"

-Her friends looked at each other and wasn't sure what to say.
+Her friends looked at each other, not knowing what to say.

-Millie, the oldest in the group replied,
+Millie, the oldest in the group, replied,
 "Don't worry about such questions and just come and play!"

 ![Millie](/drawings/millie.jpg)